developersCradle/1h-course-series-with-nana/yaml/README.md

 <img src="yaml_tutorial.jpg" alt="alt text" width="400"/>

 Tasks and notes from crash course.
-Made by TechWorld with Nana
+Made by TechWorld with Nana.
+Contains my own notes.

 [Source](https://www.youtube.com/watch?v=pg19Z8LL06w)

 If the content sparked 🔥 your interest, please consider staring the course and start learning 📖

+**Note: The material provided in this repository is only for helping those who may get stuck at any point of time in the course.
+It is very advised that no one should just copy the solutions(violation of Honor Code) presented here.**

 ### Progress/Curriculum